SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/PrepareSwarming.md

 ## Internal data structures

-Often, alarm tree references are stored internally in dictionaries, lists, etc. Be sure to update these in such a way that they deal with `AlarmTreeID` rather than raw root alarm ids.
+Often, alarm tree references are stored internally in dictionaries, lists, etc. Be sure to update these in such a way that they deal with `AlarmTreeID` rather than raw root alarm IDs.

 Some examples: